chrisdoherty4/tinkerbell-roadmap/design/230728_tinkerbell_workflow_execution.md

 ### Cancelling a Workflow

 Users cancel Workflows by deleting them.
-If a user wants a Workflow to persist after deletion it is their responsibility to populate a [Kubernetes finalizer](https://kubernetes.io/docs/concepts/overview/working-with-objects/finalizers/) to ensure it isn't garbage collected.
+In response to the delete request, Tink Controller will update the Workflow to a Cancelling state.
+Tink Server will watch for Workflows in a Cancelling state.
+When Tink Server receives an update for an executing Workflow indicating its Cancelling, it will dispatch a cancel command to Tink Agent.

-Tink Server will need an opportunity to dispatch a cancellation command for any Workflows its instructed Tink Agent to run.
-When Tink Controller prepares Workflows it will populate a finalizer preventing the Workflow from being garbage collected.
-Tink Controller will remove the finalizer either when the Workflow transitions to an end state.
+To prevent a Workflow from being garbage collected Tink Controller will populate a [finalizer](https://kubernetes.io/docs/concepts/overview/working-with-objects/finalizers/) when it performs the initial preparation of the Workflow.
+Tink Controller will remove the finalizer when the Workflow transitions to an end state.

 <p align="center">
   <img src="images/230728_tinkerbell_workflow_execution/cancelling-workflow.png" />
 </p>

 If the Workflow stays in a Cancelling state for too long (for example due to a Tink Agent crash) Tink Controller will force the Workflow into a Canceled state and populate a failure Reason and Message so the user is still aware an issue occurred.

+If a user wants a Workflow to persist after deletion it is their responsibility to populate a [finalizer](https://kubernetes.io/docs/concepts/overview/working-with-objects/finalizers/) to ensure it isn't garbage collected.

 ### Handling a rejected Workflow